urssivar/codex/docs/reference/cases.md

 # Cases

-Kaitag has five abstract cases which we deal with most of the time.
-There're also three locative cases with their own distinct usecases. <!-- #TODO link -->
+Kaitag has five main abstract cases.
+And there're also three locative cases with their own usecases. <!-- #TODO link -->

 |
 | **Cheatsheet** ||